Executive Training Program on Extractive Industries and Sustainable Development

 Location: Columbia University

-Application for the 2016 Executive Training Program is available here.
-Applications will be accepted on a rolling basis until March 4, 2016.
+Application for the 2017 Executive Training Program is available here (link coming soon).
+Applications will be accepted on a rolling basis until March 1, 2017.

 The program fee is $4,975 including accommodations, and $3,775 without accommodations.
 Please note our cancellation policy here.